-Alas, my current experience has me hacking my way through a landscape kudzued into a formless forest with few distinguishing marks.
-More positively, I could see myself swimming from island to island in the sea of memory, regarding them as the tips of sea mounts that go down into the darkest depths but give us stability in the meantime.
+Alas, my current experience has me hacking my way through a landscape tangled with kudzu into a formless forest with few distinguishing marks.
+More positively, I see myself swimming from island to island in the sea of memory, regarding them as the tips of sea mounts that go down into the darkest depths, but give us stability in the meantime.

-Recently, I’ve realized that for months I’ve been re-experiencing some of the pivotal artists and musicians who have helped to construct my inner world.
-Without design, but surely with some intent, I’ve collected concert videos of Paul Simon, Crosby, Stills & Nash, Paul McCartney’s “Good Evening New York!” and Billy Joel’s “Live at Shea” concert, along with most of U2’s concert videos, as well as reading biographies of Joni Mitchell, Carole King, Carly Simon, CSN, John Lennon, and Mick Jagger.
-These are of a piece with going back to books I’ve picked up over the years about Edward Hopper, Paul Klee, Georges Roualt, Marc Chagall, and Kandinsky—artists whose works are the windows of my soul.
+I’ve also realized that for some years now I’ve been re-experiencing some of the pivotal artists and musicians who have helped to construct my inner world.
+Without design, but surely with some intent, I’ve collected concert videos of Paul Simon, Crosby, Stills & Nash, Paul McCartney’s “Good Evening New York!” and Billy Joel’s “Live at Shea” concert, along with most of U2’s concert videos, as well as reading biographies of Joni Mitchell, Carole King, Carly Simon, CSN, John Lennon, Paul McCartney, Paul Simon, and Mick Jagger.
+These are of a piece with going back to books I’ve picked up over the years about Edward Hopper, Paul Klee, Georges Rouault, Marc Chagall, and Wassily Kandinsky—artists whose works are the windows of my soul.
 Their music and their art evoke the memories that continue to form my experience.

-As I write, it is 32 years to the day that John Lennon was shot outside the Dakota in New York City.
-As hard as it is to imagine, he would have been 72 this year.
+As I write, it is 37 years ago that John Lennon was shot outside the Dakota in New York City.
+As hard as it is to imagine, he would have been 77 this year.
 He died at 40 in 1980 and will be, as Dylan sang, ‘forever young.’
 Like many of us, ‘midway through this life he awoke in a dark wood.’
 I wanted to see him grow older, and to understand how he found his way out, and what his wit and wonder might have created had he lived.